Private equity firm buying Shutterfly for $1.74 billion

 Apollo will pay $1.74 billion for the 20-year-old company, which became popular offering its users prints and photobooks of their favorite shots.
 But demand for that type of service has declined as people opt to share photos online through Facebook and other social networks.

-Redwood City, California-based Shutterfly’s stock closed at $48.95 per share on Friday — and was trading as high as $94.28 per share a year ago.
+Redwood City, California-based Shutterfly’s stock closed at $50.25 on Monday — and was trading as high as $94.28 per share a year ago.

 Ryan O’Hara, the former CEO at real estate company Move Inc., will become Shutterfly’s new chief executive.